The 30 Most Fascinating Unsolved Mysteries in America

 The Zodiac Killer

 San Francisco police have investigated 2,500 suspects since the 1960s, but they’re still no closer to finding the so-called “Zodiac Killer,” who terrorized the San Francisco Bay area for several decades, murdering at least seven people (although he claimed to have at least 37 victims.)
 He sent taunting letters to the police and the press, with encrypted messages that promised clues to his identity, and chilling messages about his victims (claiming they “went to the slaughter like a lamb”) and his own mental health (“I am not sick,” he wrote in one letter.
 “I am insane.”)
 It’s been 44 years since the killer last made contact, and there’ve been no leads.
-A man claimed in 2014 that his deceased dad was the killer, but the case remains cold.
+A man claimed in 2014 that his deceased dad was the killer, but the case remains cold and one of the most chilling unsolved mysterious of the world.

 Escaped from Alcatraz